 Michelle Bradford, one of the six former Department of Justice federal prosecutors in Murphy & McGonigle’s growing White Collar Defense, Investigations & Compliance Counseling Practice, is featured in The Daily Record’s special magazine supplement, “Leadership in Law 2019.”

 Jay Sekulow, Alan Futerfas and Alan Garten also have picked up counsel amid a House committee investigation into claims of obstruction tied to Michael Cohen's testimony to Congress in 2017.

-Murphy & McGonigle, the financial services and regulatory law firm, announced today the promotion of several of its lawyers.
+Murphy & McGonigle, the financial services and regulatory law firm, has been recognized again in the recently published Chambers USA 2019.

 On April 16, 2019, the SEC’s Office of Compliance Inspections and Examinations (OCIE) issued a risk alert (Alert) highlighting some of the most frequent issues it has identified regarding compliance with Regulation S‑P. The issues were identified in recent examinations of SEC-registered investment advisers and brokers and dealers (together, registrants or firms).

 A bipartisan bill has just been introduced in the Senate that would significantly expand the remedies available to the U.S. Securities and Exchange Commission’s Enforcement Division.
 Introduced on March 14 by Sens.
 Mark Warner, D.-Va., and John Kennedy, R.-La., the Securities Fraud Enforcement and Investor Compensation Act would, for the first time in the SEC’s 85-year history, allow it to pursue the broad remedy of restitution, at least in cases against members of the securities industry.